qinkeith/operators/memcached/golang/README.md

     We aleady know the first 2 parameters, `context` and `request`.
 The `req` struct contains the `NamespacedName` which is the name and the namespace of the object to reconcile.
 In our case, that is the memcached object.

+  - The `List` function - Use List function to list all child objects

 ## Getting Started
 You’ll need a Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.